 In addition, 10% of all new vehicle sales in the UK are purchased for Motability customers, which indicates how many people rely on vehicles for their mobility and independence.

 These statistics highlight the significant number of people who stand to benefit if EV charging is made more accessible as well as the number of people who could be excluded if usability of EV charging fails to be considered.

-Our initial research has highlighted a range of specific design challenges around existing EV charging.
+Our initial research and user engagement activities have highlighted a range of specific design challenges around existing EV charging.

-We will be running a series of focus groups and interviews, as well as observational research over the summer, to understand people’s experiences of EV charging and to highlight key barriers for disabled people in accessing existing EV chargers.
+This summer we have completed detailed user engagement with Motability Scheme customers to understand first-hand experiences around EV charging and to highlight key barriers for disabled people in accessing existing EV chargers.

-These opportunities will be carried forward into our design phase where we will explore and develop user-friendly design proposals for EV chargers.
+Our findings will be taken forward into the design phase where we will explore and develop user-friendly design proposals for EV chargers.
 We will also be developing prototypes to demonstrate our designs and will contribute towards a Publicly Accessible Standard which will provide design guidance and recommendations for stakeholders in the EV charging market.

 How you can help